 Valerie joined AHS in July 2015, with nearly 25 years of prior experience in international non-profits and membership associations, including the Wold Bank, World Resources Insitute and, most recently, with the National Association for the Education of Young Children (NAEYC).

 Valerie is a graduate of the University of Toronto and is fluent in French.

 Randy Johnson joined the Society in October 2007.
 He is the Society’s in-house IT specialist and is responsible for all network and systems administration.
 He is also the Society’s webmaster, and together with the Director of Membership is responsible for configuration and maintenance of the AHS membership database.

 Betty Chen joined the AHS staff in August 2014 after serving in technical and administrative roles in the U.S., China and Argentina.
-She is fluent in Mandarin and proficient in Cantonese and Spanish.
+She is fluent in Mandarin and Cantonese and is proficient in Spanish.

-Betty is the primary phone coordinator and receptionist, and assists in serving members’ needs.
-As membership liaison, Betty assists with adding, renewing, and updating individual memberships, as well as mailing all chapter meeting notices and general membership information.
+As Deputy Director of Membership, Betty manages educational membership, student chapters, as well as AHS store licenses and printed and electronic publication subscriptions.
 She is also the principal point-of-contact for purchases of proceedings, technical papers, books, as well as AHS novelties.
-Betty is the Vertical Flight Foundation (VFF) Scholarship Coordinator and Forum Registrar.
-In addition, Betty is the Editorial Assistant to the bi-monthly publication Vertiflite magazine.
+Betty is the Vertical Flight Foundation (VFF) Scholarship Fundraising Coordinator as well as the Forum Registrar.
 As a result of her background, she is also assisting with the Society's science, technology, engineering and mathematics (STEM) outreach efforts.

 2701 Prosperity Ave., Suite 210